You came here because you want to know more about gaming 1080p vs 1440p screen resolution.

 Image quality – pixel density – graphics card The ultimate screen size

-Define the difference between gaming 1080p vs 1440p
+Define the difference between gaming 1080p vs. 1440p

-But if you want to play for hours on end, and you have a 24″ monitor, it is certainly not suitable for gaming in its current form.
-To be able to enjoy any quality game and have a good framerate, you will need a monitor with a higher resolution, at least 1440p or 3200p.
+But if you want to play for hours on end and have a 24″ monitor, it is certainly not suitable for gaming in its current form.
+To enjoy any quality game and have a good framerate, you will need a monitor with a higher resolution, at least 1440p or 3200p.

 What you should know about 1080p